GrokCV/yimian-site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yimian Dai is currently a Postdoctoral Fellow at the PCA Lab, under the guidance of [Prof. Jian Yang (杨健)](https://scholar.google.com/citations?user=6CIDtZQAAAAJ&hl=zh-CN) from NJUST and the vice-advisement of [Prof. Xiang Li (李翔)](https://scholar.google.com/citations?user=oamjJdYAAAAJ) from Nankai University.
+Yimian Dai (戴一冕) is currently a Postdoctoral Fellow at the PCA Lab, under the guidance of [Prof. Jian Yang (杨健)](https://scholar.google.com/citations?user=6CIDtZQAAAAJ&hl=zh-CN) from NJUST and the vice-advisement of [Prof. Xiang Li (李翔)](https://scholar.google.com/citations?user=oamjJdYAAAAJ) from Nankai University.
 He also collaborates closely with [Prof. Yan Yang (杨燕)](https://scholar.google.com/citations?user=cUUWL2wAAAAJ) from Xi'an Jiaotong University.
 He heads the GrokCV subgroup, which specializes in the development of algorithms for remote sensing object detection, climatic monitoring, and computational imaging, aiming to address real-world challenges in these fields.
 {style="text-align: justify;"}